+Edwin van Leeuwen Fix for a bug when copying BIBTEX files.

+Dan Lipsa Support for the multind package.

-- Edwin van Leeuwen Fix for a bug when copying BIBTFX files. - Lukasz Lis Workaround for problem with ImageMagick dropping the BoundingBox of eps files by using the ps2pdf program instead. - Eric Noulard Support for any file extension on LATEX input files. - Theodore Papadopoulo DEPENDS parameter for add_latex_document and help in identifying some dependency issues.
+Lukasz Lis Workaround for problem with ImageMagick dropping the BoundingBox of eps files by using the ps2pdf program instead.

+Eric Noulard Support for any file extension on LATEX input files.

+Theodore Papadopoulo DEPENDS parameter for add\latex\document and help in identifying some dependency issues.